scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 .. class:: abstract

-   We present here the idea behind papyri, a framework we are devlopping to provide a better documentation experience for the scientific ecosystem.
+   We present here the idea behind Papyri, a framework we are developing to provide a better documentation experience for the scientific ecosystem.
-   In particular we wish to provide a documentation browser from within Jupyter or other IDE and python editors that gives an unified experience, cross library navigation search and indexing.
-By decoupling documentation generation from rendering we hope this can help to adress some of the documentation accesibility concern, and allow customisation based on users preferences.
+   In particular, we wish to provide a documentation browser from within Jupyter or other IDE**s?** and Python editors that gives a unified experience, cross library navigation search and indexing.
+ %% I don't understand the last part of the sentence (let's chat).
+   By decoupling documentation generation from rendering we hope this can help adress some of the documentation accessibility concerns, and allow customisation based on users' preferences.

    To be continued.